Lundbeck-Biometrics/tranSMART-admin/installation/installation-17.md

 ```

 To check which gradle is used, type in `sdk list gradle` (http://sdkman.io/usage.html).

-If the setting of which gradle is to be used fails with the sdk use command, then
+If the setting of which gradle is to be used fails with the sdk use command, then switch to another version that is not installed, and then switch back to correct version of 2.13.

 ### Get the source code